 We closely monitor the participating fund and review the terminal dividend at least annually.
 The more assets allocated in the growth assets (e.g. equity), the more frequent we may adjust the terminal dividend.
-We may consider not adjusting it at all, but we may also adjust it once, twice or even more in a particular year if we consider this necessary to be fair to all policy owners.
+We may consider not adjusting the terminal dividend at all, but we may also adjust the terminal dividend once, twice or even more in a particular year if we consider this necessary to be fair to all policy owners.

-During each review, we look at the following to decide the amount to be paid:
+During each review, we look at the following to decide the terminal dividend to be paid:

-- a) the asset share; - b) both the current and the expected future amount of guarantees; and - c) the returns we expect the participating fund to earn in the future.
+- a) the asset share; - b) both the current and the expected future amount of the guarantees; and - c) the returns we expect the participating fund to earn in the future.